LIGHTHOUSE DAILY DEVOTION

 NOT SINNING WITH OUR LIPS

 How is it that we sin with our lips?
 Of course, we would readily admit that profanity and vulgarity would be considered sinful words, but there are other, more common ways that we sin with our lips.
 One of the familiar ways that we sin with our lips is complaining.
-Numbers 11:1 says, "... when the people complained, it displeased the LORD."
+Numbers 11:1 says, “…when the people complained, it displeased the LORD.”
 We all have been guilty of complaining.
 We may also sin with our lips when we accuse God concerning the circumstances of our lives.
-Job's wife urged her husband to "curse God."
+Job’s wife urged her husband to “curse God.”
 We may not understand all the ways of our perfect and holy Father, but we know that His way is perfect and that He is in control.
 God is good, regardless of what comes our way.
-Another way we sin with our lips is failing to praise or thank God for the blessings He sends.
-Job was faithful, even in his heartache, to give God praise and thanks.
+Another way we sin with our lips is failing to praise or thank God for His blessings.
+We must learn to carefully and consistently judge the words of our mouths.